fassko/fassko.github.io/_posts/2019-08-28-graphql-ios-swift.md

 ### Cons

-Using GraphQL is not that straight forward especially if you have used to REST API approach.
+Using GraphQL is not that straight forward especially if you are used to REST API approach.
 Switching your thinking and adapting a new way can take some time.
 It also adds an extra layer between server and your apps which you need to maintain in the future.

 With Apollo iOS SDK you need to be very careful with [caching](https://www.apollographql.com/docs/ios/watching-queries/).
 There are several ways to deal with cache and when to not cache at all.
 Just to be sure to check out official documentation before or if you run into any data inconsistency issues.

-Apollo helps a lot to use GraphQL using Swift, but one downside is optionals.
+Apollo helps a lot to use GraphQL with Swift, but one downside is optionals.
 If you have the freedom to tell what kind of data you want from the server that comes with optionality tradeoff.
 It is a minor issue, just you need to deal with that when you construct your models and get data back from the server.

 ## TL;DR